Control of Conditional Processes and Fleming--Viot Dynamics: Introduction

 The first objective of the present article is to confirm this hypothesis.
-To this end, we build on a strategy used by Lacker \cite{lacker_limit_theory_mve_2017} to prove the equivalence between open- and closed-loop controls for standard McKean--Vlasov control problems.
-This approach was suggested in a recent article \cite[Appendix A.4]{hambly_bspde_2024} by the author and B.\@ Hambly, but requires further theoretical justification, which we provide here while simplifying the arguments.
-Starting from any open-loop control $(\alpha, \mu) \in \cal{A}$ with corresponding solution $X$ to SDE \eqref{eq:conditional_mv}, we employ a measurable selection theorem by Haussmann \& Lepeltier \cite[Theorem A.9]{haussmann_oc_1990} together with the mimicking theorem by Brunick \& Shreve \cite{brunick_mimicking_2013} to construct a feedback function $a$, derived from the control $\alpha$, as well as a solution $\tilde{X}$ to the SDE
+To this end, we adapt the strategy by Lacker \cite{lacker_limit_theory_mve_2017}, originally used to establish the equivalence between open- and closed-loop controls for standard McKean--Vlasov control problems, to conditional processes.
+This idea was suggested in a recent preprint \cite[Appendix A.4]{hambly_bspde_2024} by the author and B.\@ Hambly, but requires further theoretical justification, which we provide here while simplifying the arguments.
+A similar approach, more closely resembling the original proposal in \cite[Appendix A.4]{hambly_bspde_2024}, is pursued in a concurrent work by Carmona \& Lacker \cite{carmona_mimicking_conditional_2024}.
+The results in this paper were developed independently of \cite{carmona_mimicking_conditional_2024} and we provide a brief comparison in Remark \ref{rem:comp_car} in Section \ref{sec:equivalence} below.
+Let us outline the strategy from \cite{lacker_limit_theory_mve_2017} and explain our adaptation: starting from any open-loop control $(\alpha, \mu) \in \cal{A}$ with corresponding solution $X$ to SDE \eqref{eq:conditional_mv}, one employs a measurable selection theorem by Haussmann \& Lepeltier \cite[Theorem A.9]{haussmann_oc_1990} together with the mimicking theorem by Brunick \& Shreve \cite{brunick_mimicking_2013} to construct a feedback function $a$, derived from the control $\alpha$, as well as a solution $\tilde{X}$ to the SDE